 Initial assessment will involve a history taking followed by an examination of the neck joints range of motion and muscle strength.
 A neurological examination of the arms – to test muscle strength and nerve sensitivity may also be undertaken especially if the patient has arm pain , pins and needles or numbness.

-Whiplash treatment initially will involve pain management and electrotherapeutc modalities.
-Interferential therapy, ultrasound, T.E.N.S.,hot or cold packs, myofascial dry needling, massage and exercise may be used to help.
+Whiplash treatment initially will involve pain management and electrotherapeutc modalities: Interferential therapy, ultrasound, T.E.N.S.,hot or cold packs, Joint mobilisations, myofascial dry needling, massage ,and exercise may be used to help.
+Biofeedback tools can be useful to retrain some of the deep neck muscles.
 A temporary soft collar may be prescribed.

 Restoration of normal neck movement will be the main aim and manual therapy [massage, myofascial release ,passive intervertebral joint mobilisations] and exercise will be used to attain this.
 Patients compliance with the physiotherapist in following advise and carrying out prescribed exercises is very important.This will optimize healing and recovery.